microsoft/TypeScript-Handbook/pages/Declaration Merging.md

 }
 ```

-Because {{haveMuscles}} is not exported, only the {{animalsHaveMuscles}} function that shares the same un-merged module can see the symbol.
-The {{doAnimalsHaveMuscles}} function, even though it's part of the merged Animal module can not see this un-exported member.
+Because `haveMuscles` is not exported, only the `animalsHaveMuscles` function that shares the same un-merged module can see the symbol.
+The `doAnimalsHaveMuscles` function, even though it's part of the merged Animal module can not see this un-exported member.

 # Merging Modules with Classes, Functions, and Enums